-Basically, the system works this: you can take a bike in one station, use it for up to 1 hour and return it at a different station.
+Basically, the system works this: you can take a bike in one station, use it for a period and return it at a different station.
 Then, you must wait at least 15 minutes until you take another bike without any additional charges.
 These are the basic conditions that apply to every plan.

 There are five plans you can choose from: